Australian Idol: Season 1

 "Angels Brought Me Here" reached No. 1 in Malaysia, Singapore, The Philippines, Indonesia and New Zealand.Beautiful Life & Guy Facts. opensubscriber.com.
 Archived from the original on 19 January 2012.
-Sebastian achieved a second No. 1 on the New Zealand Charts with "Who's That Girl", and reached the Top 10 with his debut album and four other singles, and has six platinum and three gold certifications there.RIANZ Archived Charts 1999–2011 .Recording Industry Association of New Zealand (RIANZ).
+Sebastian achieved a second No. 1 on the New Zealand Charts with "Who's That Girl", and reached the Top 10 with his debut album and five other singles, and has ten platinum and five gold certifications there.RIANZ Archived Charts 1999–2011 .Recording Industry Association of New Zealand (RIANZ).
 Retrieved 17 September 2012.Official New Zealand Music Charts – 26 November 2012.Recording Industry Association New Zealand (RIANZ).
 Archived from the original on 25 November 2012.
 Sebastian is currently the Australian Idol contestant to chart in the US.
-"Battle Scars" reached No. 71 on the Billboard Hot 100, No. 23 on the Billboard Digital Songs Chart and No. 1 on the Billboard R&B/Hip-hop Digital Song Chart.R&B/Hip-hop Digital Song Chart 15 September 2012 Billboard.biz.
+"Battle Scars" reached No. 71 on the Billboard Hot 100, No. 23 on the Billboard Digital Songs Chart and No. 1 on the Billboard R&B/Hip-hop Digital Song Chart.Billboard.biz.
 Archived from the original on 13 September 2012.
-It has spent 20 weeks in the Hot 100 and has been certified platinum in the US for sales of one million.Adams, Cameron (6 August 2013).Guy Sebastian's Battle Scars tops one million US sales news.com.au.
-Retrieved 7 August 2013 "Battle Scars" also reached No. 2 in Norway.
+It spent 20 weeks in the Hot 100 and has been certified triple platinum in the US for sales of three million.Gold Platinum searchable database.
+Recording Industry Association of America.
+Retrieved 12 August 2025 "Battle Scars" also reached No. 2 in Norway.
 In 2015 Sebastian was selected to represent Australia in the Eurovision Song Contest.
 He finished 5th, and his song "Tonight Again" charted in the top 50 in a number of European countries, including No.6 in Iceland and 16 in Austria.Guy Sebastian – Tonight Again, Chartlist week 21, 2015.
 Tonlist.
 Archived from the original on 1 June 2015.
 During his career Sebastian has received 32 ARIA Award nominations, winning six of them, including Best Pop Release and Best Live Act.ARIA Nominations.
 Australian Recording Industry Association.
 28 September 2010.
 Archived from the original on 21 January 2012.Winners of the 2011 ARIA Awards.
 Sydney Morning Herald.
 27 November 2011.
 Archived from the original on 30 November 2012.Smith, Sarah (6 October 2014).
 Chet Faker and Violent Soho lead 2014 ARIA nominations.
 Faster Louder.
 Archived from the original on 7 October 2014.Here are all the winners from the 2019 ARIA Awards.The Music Network.
 27 November 2019.
 Retrieved 28 November 2019.